 “Where is the truck … read on The right medication at the right dose

-The journal Pediatrics recently published a study that showed about 85% of parents make mistakes when measuring out doses of liquid over-the-counter medications.
+journal that showed about 85% of parents make mistakes when measuring out doses of liquid over-the-counter medications.
+Pediatrics recently published a study

 short video from Nationwide Children’s Hospital in Ohio talking about medication errors made by parents or other caregivers.

 I read a disturbing bit of news a couple of weeks ago:

 Antipsychotic use rising among teens and young adults.
 A growing number of teens and young adults are being prescribed antipsychotics, a new study suggests.

 In particular, it appears they’re being used to treat attention deficit and hyperactivity disorder (ADHD) – a condition for which the powerful drugs are not approved.

 The study mentioned was recently published in the …

 I ran across this video while browsing through YouTube the other day.